Travel and Arrival Information for New International Students

 With the summer nearly here and the school year not far off, no doubt you are already busy getting ready for your journey to Amherst College.
 As you begin to make the necessary arrangements, I write to share some important information regarding travel, arrival, and orientation.
 As a preliminary step, you’ll want to keep in mind the following important dates:

-Early Arrival Option: All new students are expected to attend the orientation program beginning on Sunday, August 24.
-While U.S. students are not permitted to arrive any earlier than that day, international students traveling from abroad are invited to arrive as early as Thursday, August 21, as well as Friday, August 22 and Saturday, August 23.
+Early Arrival Option: All new students are expected to attend the orientation program beginning on Wednesday, August 26.
+While U.S. students are not permitted to arrive any earlier than that day, international students traveling from abroad are invited to arrive as early as Monday, August 24, as well as Tuesday, August 25.
 These extra days will allow the time needed to recover from jet lag and to reestablish your mental and physical bearings before being faced with the demands of a busy week of orientation activities.
 International students who wish to exercise this early arrival option should submit the online form “Traveling Independently to Campus–Your Travel Plans,” including date and approximate time of arrival on campus by July 14.
 This will ensure that your room can be made ready in advance and your keys made available for early pick-up.

 Air Travel: If you travel directly to the United States from abroad, you will probably be able to choose from available flights with final destinations of John F. Kennedy International Airport in New York, Logan International Airport in Boston, or Bradley International Airport in Hartford, Connecticut.
 Which you select will depend on convenience, cost, and individual circumstances.